 You may receive guidance from your doctor about how to manage or avoid certain conditions that could arise in the future.

-Who should get a yearly physical?
+Who needs a yearly physical?